zakhar-bozhok-jito/jun-python-aws-test-task/README.md

 *Message generator* creates messages with enough information to create a link and download the file.
 Later after consumer sees the message it takes it from the queue and downloads the image.
-This way wee can easily specify in *docker-compose replicas: N*, and there will be as many "downloaders" as you want.
+This way we can easily specify in *docker-compose replicas: N*, and there will be as many "downloaders" as you want.
 This solution works perfectly, but some services does not allow to download too much data from their servers, usually they ban by IP.
 The goal is to update current soluton to be able to send requests using different IP addresses so requests won't be blocked.